Food is a big part of most people’s travel experiences. It is for many one of the best ways to experience the local culture.

 On several occasions, while traveling and exploring the local flavors, our stomachs would sometimes start feeling queasy.
 Before going to bed, would we pop some activated charcoal pills and wake up the next morning feeling as good as new.

 From personal experience, activated charcoal has really worked wonders for us.
-It is something we recommend highly for any medicine or first aid kit.
-This is the brand of activated charcoal that we swear by.
+It is something we recommend highly for any travel or first aid kit.

 2 – Use Local Remedies

-One of the benefits of connecting with locals on your travels is that they can give you the “inside scoop” on activities and what to do, as well as what to do when you are not feeling well.
+One of the benefits of connecting with locals on your travels, is getting local insights on what to do in town.
+In addition, locals are great resource for what to do when you are not feeling well.

 In Peru, after eating at a local Cusco market, Rosemary started feeling slightly unwell and a little nauseous.
 After talking to our local host.
 She recommended trying “emoliente”, a local natural remedy sold by vendors on little street carts.

 This magical drink made with natural plants from the Andes mountain cured the symptoms.
-The next day, after the glass of emoliente, Rosemary’s stomach was ready to continue our exploration of local flavors.
+The next day, after the glass of emoliente, Rosemary’s stomach was better and we were ready to continue our exploration of local flavors.

 While in Southeast Asia, we discovered the healing power of ginger.
-This traditional food that originated in China is said to be one of the oldest medicinal foods.
+This traditional food originated in China and is said to be one of the oldest medicinal foods.

 Ginger is often taken for calming an upset stomach and to treat nausea and motion sickness.
-Beyond healing the stomach, taking ginger has many more benefits, including cancer and cholesterol benefits.
+Beyond healing the stomach, taking ginger has many more benefits, including cancer, cholesterol and weight-loss.
 For more about the wonders of ginger, read more in this detailed article.

 Travel insurance is something most travelers consider when traveling.
 But what about dental insurance?